theiaa7/theiaa7/README.md

 - 📫 How to reach me **ryan.alsty@gmail.com**

-- ⚡ Fun fact **How many Prolog programmers does it take to change a lightbulb?**
+- ⚡ Fun fact **Q : How many Prolog programmers does it take to change a lightbulb?**

 <h3 align="left">Connect with me:</h3>
 <p align="left">